shawnlatta-lab/SQL-in-my-Life/README.md

 # SQL and Cataloging in my Life.
-Examples of how I use SQL outside of a work environment.
+Examples of how I use SQL, data management, and data analysis outside of a work environment.

 Gramps SQL.docx - This document is a short discussion on what Gramps is and explanation of a SQL query I wrote for it.